 In this action-comedy, four twenty-something friends are looking for love and having no luck.
 While on a ski trip, one of them finds passion with a beautiful girl after a random accident on...
 See full summary »

 Two down on their luck childhood friends struggle to figure out their lives.
 Ray a drummer in a rock and roll band, and Owen an aspiring film maker spend most of their time working menial jobs and drinking.
 When Owen's fiancé Lynn breaks off their engagement he finds himself spiraling, and allows Ray to come along with him to a two bit film festival he has been invited to in Kansas.
 There Owen makes several attempts to patch up his relationship, while Ray scams them into a deluxe suite at the local Four Seasons hotel by posing as Wally Shawn's son (who happens to be receiving a lifetime achievement award) and generally causes a major ruckus.
 By the end, Owen decides to make some changes in their relationship and in his life.
 Written by

-The tag line reads "Good Friends Are Hard To Find" this is also the title to a track off of Composer/Songwriter Ed Harcourts latest album "A Beautiful Lie" and serves as the title/theme song for the film.
+The tag line reads "Good Friends Are Hard To Find" this is also the title to a track off of Composer/Songwriter Ed Harcourt's album 'A Beautiful Lie' and serves as the title/theme song for the film.
 See more »

 1 of 1 people found this review helpful.

 Was this review helpful to you?